Choosing child care, preschools and schools for gifted and talented children

 The simple answer is – whenever there’s a change, either with your child or at child care, preschool or school.
 This might be when your child has a new teacher, or when she moves to a different room or year level.

-Here are ideas for communicating positively with your child’s teachers:
+Here are ideas for communicating positively with your child’s educators or teachers:

 - Make an appointment to talk with your child’s teachers about your child’s learning needs.

-- Share information about your child’s learning needs with his teachers.
-This can include examples of your child’s work, notes about his learning, or an IQ test and learning needs report.
+- Share information about your child’s learning needs with her teachers.
+This can include examples of your child’s work, notes about her learning, or an IQ test and learning needs report.

 - Ask your child’s teachers what they’ve noticed about your child’s learning needs and interests.